If your pup is an unaltered female (meaning that she hasn’t been spayed), you will eventually have to deal with her first heat cycle.

 Features: Paw Legend Dog Diapers are comprised of three different layers: A waterproof outer layer, a permanent odor-absorbing layer, and an absorbent inner layer.
 A super-absorbent pad is also included with these period panties, sewn in between the layers.

-Velcro straps are included to help keep the diaper in place, and a tail hole is provided to ensure a proper fit.
+Velcro straps are included to help keep the panties in place, and a tail hole is provided to ensure a proper fit.
 Elastic bands are sewn into the leg and tail openings to help prevent leaks.

 Cos2be Washable Female Dog Diapers are designed to help prevent the messes associated with your dog’s heat cycle, but they’ll also work for incontinent dogs too.